Someday, not so far in the future, the commercial director of a steel company will present to their customers

 sustainable management and

-social protection, transparency and good relationships with communities and stakeholders are more remunerative in the mid and long term.
 The companies that have already gathered data and information and realized specific interventions to improve their impact on the sustainable development have a better chance to take advantage of the growing wave that is transforming the manufacturing business.
 Soon, this will allow them to turn a profit of all the years dedicated to

 monitoring and